MicrosoftDocs/visualstudio-docs/docs/ide/visual-csharp-code-snippets.md

 ---
 # C# code snippets

-In Visual Studio, you can use code snippets to add commonly-used code to your C# code files. *Expansion* snippets are added at specified insertion points. *Surround-with* snippets are added around selected code, and are available for C# and C++ only.
+In Visual Studio, you can use code snippets to add commonly-used code to your C# code files.
+Code snippets can make writing program code quicker, easier, and more reliable.

+*Expansion* code snippets are added at specified insertion points. *Surround-with* code snippets are added around selected code, and are available for C# and C++ only.
 For instructions on how to insert or surround code with code snippets, see [Code snippets](code-snippets.md).

 ## Code snippet reference